GLOBAL MARKETS-Stocks, euro rise on recovery hopes; U.S.-China rift lifts gold

 Saudi Arabia and some other OPEC oil producers are considering extending record-high output cuts until the end of 2020 but have yet to win support from Russia, according to OPEC+ and Russian industry sources.

 U.S. gold futures settled up 0.1% at $1,728.30 an ounce.
-(Reporting by Herbert Lash; Editing by Bernadette Baum and Leslie Adler)
+(Reporting by Herbert Lash; Editing by Bernadette Baum, Leslie Adler and Tom Brown)